4ian/GDevelop/Readme.md

 -   Suggest your game to be [added to the showcase here](https://docs.google.com/forms/d/e/1FAIpQLSfjiOnkbODuPifSGuzxYY61vB5kyMWdTZSSqkJsv3H6ePRTQA/viewform).

 ![Some games made with GDevelop](https://raw.githubusercontent.com/4ian/GDevelop/master/newIDE/GDevelop%20games.png "Some games made with GDevelop")

-> [Lil BUB's HELLO EARTH](https://gdevelop-app.com/games/lil-bub-hello-earth) is one of the many games built with GDevelop.

 ## License